-Element of Compensation Objectives Key Features Base Salary Provides financial stability and security through a Generally reviewed annually and determined based (fixed cash) fixed amount of cash for performing job on a number of factors, including in part, market data responsibilities. provided by our independent compensation consultant.

-Performance Bonus (at-risk cash) Target bonus amounts are generally reviewed annually and determined based upon positions that have similar impact on the organization and competitive bonus opportunities in our market.
+Element of Compensation Objectives Key Features Base Salary (fixed cash) Provides financial stability and security through a fixed amount of cash for performing job responsibilities.
+Generally reviewed annually and determined based on a number of factors, including in part, market data provided by our independent compensation consultant.
+Performance Bonus (at-risk cash) Motivates and rewards for attaining key annual Company and executive officer performance objectives.
+Target bonus amounts are generally reviewed annually and determined based upon positions that have similar impact on the organization and competitive bonus opportunities in our market.
 Bonus opportunities are dependent upon achievement of specific corporate performance objectives consistent with our strategic plan and individual performance objectives that relate to the officer's role and expected contribution toward reaching our corporate goals, determined by the Board and communicated at the beginning of the year.
 Actual bonus amounts earned are determined at the end of the year, taking into account corporate and individual performance objectives.
-Long-Term Incentive (at-risk equity) performance; aligns executives' interests with Equity opportunities are generally reviewed annually and may be granted during the first half of the year or as appropriate during the year for new hires, promotions, or other special circumstances, such as to encourage retention, or as a reward for significant achievement.
+Long-Term Incentive (at-risk equity) Motivates and rewards for long-term Company performance; aligns executives' interests with shareholder interests and changes in shareholder value.
+Equity opportunities are generally reviewed annually and may be granted during the first half of the year or as appropriate during the year for new hires, promotions, or other special circumstances, such as to encourage retention, or as a reward for significant achievement.
 Attracts highly qualified executives and encourages their continued employment over the long-term.
 Individual awards are determined based on a number of factors, including current corporate and individual performance and market data provided by our independent compensation consultant.

 We focus on providing a competitive compensation package to our executive officers which provides short- and long-term incentives for the achievement of measurable Company and executive officer objectives.
 We believe that this approach provides an appropriate blend of short-term and long-term incentives to maximize shareholder value.
 We generally do not have any formal policies for allocating compensation among salary, performance bonus awards and equity grants, short-term and long-term compensation or among cash and non-cash compensation, although total annual cash bonus compensation to any individual is capped at 150% of such individual's salary pursuant to our Officers Compensation Policy.
-Compensation Committee uses its judgment to establish a total compensation program for each named executive officer that is a mix of current, short-term and long-term incentive compensation, and cash and non-cash compensation, that it believes is appropriate to achieve the goals of our executive compensation program and our corporate objectives.
-In 2022 our Actual CEO compensation was as follows:
+Our Compensation Committee uses its judgment to establish a total compensation program for each named executive officer that is a mix of current, short-term and long-term incentive compensation, and cash and non-cash compensation, that it believes is appropriate to achieve the goals of our executive compensation program and our corporate objectives.
+In 2023 our Actual CEO compensation was as follows:

-2022 Actual CEO Direct Compensation
+2023 Actual CEO Direct Compensation